Polyconseil/systematic/README.md

   ; Optional, default is true
   ; Whether to hash the generated bundle.js (relevant only for type = application) enableFileNameHashing = false
+  ; Optional, default is []
+  ; Adds entries to the noParse config of webpack; large libraries without a require can go there.
+  ; It's only an optimization to speed up compilation in some cases, but it may break the build. no_parse[] = vuetify

   [serve]
   ; Interface to listen